 The influence of support for early career teachers on their decision to remain in the teaching profession

-Hatley, J and Kington, A (2021) 'The influence of support for early career teachers on their decision to remain in the teaching profession.'
-Impact.
-ISSN 2514-6955 (Forthcoming)
+Hatley, J and Kington, A (2022) 'The influence of support for early career teachers on their decision to remain in the teaching profession.'
+Impact, 15.
+ISSN 2514-6955

 Ahmed Shafi, A, Templeton, S, Middleton, T, Millican, R, Vare, P, Pritchard, R and Hatley, J (2020) 'Towards a dynamic interactive model of resilience (DIMoR) for education and learning contexts.'
 Emotional and Behavioural Difficulties, 25 (2). pp. 183-198.
 ISSN 1363-2752